Starting a New Business

 Step 3: Consider zoning bylaws

 Where will your business operate?
-It is crucial to see if the place where you want to run your business follows our zoning rules.
-These rules apply to all businesses, including home-based ones.
-For more information on zoning contact the planning department at: 613-546-4291, ext.
+It is crucial to verify that the location where you want to run your business complies with our zoning regulations.
+These rules apply to all businesses, including those operating from home.
+For more zoning information, contact the Planning Department at 613-546-4291, ext.
 3180 or in person at 1211 John Counter Blvd.

 Step 4: Consider building permits